Walking With Elephants: A Visit To Wildlife SOS In Mathura

 I could smell the musty scent of the red earth.
 There was no breeze and it was a few hours before sunset.
 With every step that Maya and Phoolkali took, small fragments of earth flew up leaving a cloud of dust in their wake.

-She was tall and statuesque, one of the most friendly and photogenic elephants at the Wildlife SOS’ Elephant Conservation and Care Center (ECCC) in Mathura.
+The dust settled on my clothes, my skin, my hair.
+I walked beside Maya, patting her trunk with the palm of my hand gently.
+She was tall and statuesque, one of the most friendly and photogenic elephants at the Wildlife SOS Elephant Conservation and Care Center (ECCC) in Mathura.

 No more would they have to take humans on rides, suffer undignified performances in a circus, be prodded with bullhooks, imprisoned in chains, or forced to stand in solitary confinement, deprived of the company of other friendly elephants, living their lives in pain and neglect.

 At the ECCC, their physical and emotional scars can heal at last.
-They are lovingly bathed, fed their favourite treats, smell the sweet scent of freedom, and enjoy the company of a herd of friendly elephants in huge pens (to keep them from wandering off to the human settlements nearby).
+They are lovingly bathed, fed their favorite treats, smell the sweet scent of freedom, and enjoy the company of a herd of friendly elephants in huge pens (to keep them from wandering off to the human settlements nearby).

-They can sleep on the soft earth, play in a pool built just for them and live a life of comfort and dignity.
+They can sleep on the soft earth, play in a pool built just for them, and live a life of comfort and dignity.

 Why I Wanted To Visit Wildlife SOS